 Hyaluronic acid injections are commonly used to relieve knee joint pain caused by osteoarthritis when the pain is too chronic and severe to respond to over-the-counter pain relievers.
 Osteoarthritis is a sub-type of arthritis attributed to simple wear and tear.
 It is not caused by a disease or disorder.

 Epidural Steroid Injections (ESIs) reduce pain and inflammation caused by nerve root compression.
 Nerve roots are sensitive areas of nerves originating and extending from the spine into all areas of your body.
 Compression of nerve roots is commonly seen in people with bone spurs, spinal stenosis, sciatica, herniated discs and degenerative disc disease.

 The epidural area of your lower back lies above nerve roots and outer layers of tissue surrounding your spinal cord.
 Epidural steroid injections go into this small space located above inflamed nerve roots.
 ESIs contain substances mimicking the effects of hydrocortisone and cortisone, two hormones effective at reducing inflammation and pain.

 Joint pain surgery remains a valid option if conservative techniques aren't effective.
 In many cases, minimally-invasive arthroscopic surgery can resolve a joint problem.
 On the other end of the scale, we can perform a full joint replacement surgery to relieve severe degenerative joint pain and restore your mobility.

 Joint pain can make you feel imprisoned by your physical limitations -- but Rolling Hills Medical can free you from that nagging discomfort.
-Call our Torrance CA clinic today at (424) 267-2491 to schedule an examination and get started on a joint pain treatment plan.
+If you know what is causing your joint aches and pains or need to be diagnosed for a painful joint condition, we are here to help you achieve your pain management goals as noninvasively as possible.
+Call our Torrance CA clinic today at 424-250-8699 to schedule an examination and get started on a joint pain treatment plan.